A woman sitting at a desk with an apple laptop and a glass of orange juice, writing her top ten blog posts.

 Choose your excess and bust it

-And while we’re talking budgets and car insurance excess payments, did you know PD Insurance offers an Excess Buster?
+While we’re talking budgets and car insurance excess payments, did you know PD Insurance offers an excess buster?

 This is our most popular comprehensive car insurance optional add-on and it’s easy to see why… In the event you need to pay your basic excess, we pay it for you instead (once per year).